vagarthgaurav/MIDI-visualizer/idea/Project-Description.md

 ## Components
 See basic circuit reference images in the "/idea" folder.

-Resistors, assuming 5v in the main circuit:
+Resistor values assume 5v in the main circuit.

 - x4 220 Ohm resistor
 - x1 4.7k Ohm resistor